Marcel Carné | Drôle de drame

 And the two sexy men she meets ... turn out to be sadists.

-The blackmailer (Roland Lesaffre) at least looks good in his leather motorcycle outfit.
+The blackmailer (Roland Lesaffre) at least looks good in his leather motorcycle jacket.

 This was a year before The Wild One, but the mystique of The Biker seems to be underway.